 This deity provided the prototype for later Christian conceptions of Satan or the devil, and his worshipers were cast by the Church as witches.
 Being the devil, as well as witches, has become a popular Halloween costume.

+As well as gathering the produce harvest in the fall, it is a time for hunting game to add meat to the vegetables.
 In “Frank Answers About the Green Man and Friends,” I commented on the Celtic god Cernunnos.
 With his antlers he was lord of the forest.
 But he wasn’t always associated with life and green growth.
 He was also the lord of death and decay since the vegetation itself will decay and return to the Earth during the winter.

 The bare trees and moss of wet November give the forest a more haunting appearance.
 Cernunnos kept the dead in the underworld until the coming of spring, when new life could spring forth from the earth.

 Another aspect of Cernunnos is that in Berkshire, England he is also identified as Herne the god of the hunt.
 In Margaret Murray’s 1931 book, God of the Witches, she posits that Herne is a manifestation of Cernunnos.
 Because Herne is found only in Berkshire, he is considered a “localized” god, and could indeed be the Berkshire version of Cernunnos.

 Herne, like Cernunnos, is depicted wearing the antlers of a great stag.
 He is the god of the wild hunt of game in the forest, equipped with bow and arrows.
 Herne’s antlers connect him to the deer, which were given a position of great honor in Celtic culture.
 After all, killing a single stag could mean the difference between survival and starvation for the village.
 So this was a powerful thing indeed.